TANGO-Project/energy-modeller/README.md

 *CollectDInfluxDbDataSourceAdaptor:* This connector that directly accesses collectd's influxdb database for the information that it requires.
 This adaptor utilises the configuration file energy-modeller-influx-db-config.properties.
 *SlurmDataSourceAdaptor:* This is an adaptor that connects the energy modeller into a SLURM job management based environment.
 Allowing access to information about the physical host.
 *TangoEnvironmentDataSourceAdaptor:* This makes use of both the SlurmDataSourceAdaptor and the CollectDInfluxDbDataSourceAdaptor.
+*TangoRemoteProcessingDataSourceAdaptor:* This makes use of the CollectDInfluxDbDataSourceAdaptor and additionally connects into the compss runtime environment, to gain further information about running jobs.
 *ZabbixDirectDbDataSourceAdaptor:* This connector that directly accesses the Zabbix database for the information that it requires.
 This adaptor utilises the configuration file energy-modeller-db-zabbix.properties.
 *WattsUpMeterDataSourceAdaptor:* for local usage of the energy modeller.